local-resilience-tech/local-resilience-tech/content/docs/node_stewards/initial_setup/sd_card_imaging.md

 ### Customisation

 This section has a bunch of setup options which can be pretty helpful for setting up a new Pi.
-Things that are chosen here are specific to a particular Pi though, such as hostname and Wi-Fi password.
-We're going to leave a bunch of this to setup later, but we recommend filling out just the **Localisation** section for now.
+These write to text files used to configure _cloud-init_, a tool that sets up servers.
+A more advanced technique would be to write to these files directly, but for now let's use the options provider by the imager.

+Fill out each of the sections below, and then hit "Next" to move on.

+#### Hostname

+You need to choose a hostname for this Pi.
+It should be short, and lower case, but also unique on your local network.
+Unless you're in a workshop or something where multiple people are setting up a **LoRes Node**, I'd recommend that you call it `lores`.
+If you've got multiple LoRes Nodes on the same location, you'll need to give them more unique hostnames, like `lores-testing` or something.

+#### Localisation

 Localisation asks you to fill out your: